 - Preheat the oven to 180C/fan 160C/gas 4.
 Grease and line a 2lb loaf tin with baking parchment.

-- For egg-free version, mix together 8 tsp Orgran egg replacer with 8 tbsp water.
+- For egg-free version, mix together 8 teaspoon Orgran egg replacer with 8 tablespoon water.
 Whisk well to get rid of any lumps.

 - In a large bowl, mix together the dairy free spread (225g), caster sugar (225g), eggs or egg replacer and flour (225g).
 Beat until creamy and smooth.
 Put half the cake mixture into another bowl.